Pinge

-A Pinge ([ˈpɪŋə], (Note: i.e. pronounced "pinger".) plural: Pingen) or Binge ("binger") is the name given in German-speaking Europe to a wedge-, ditch- or funnel-shaped depression in the terrain caused by mining activity.
-This depression or sink-hole is frequently caused by the collapse of old underground mine workings that are close to the Earth's surface.
+A Pinge (/[ˈpɪŋə]/, (Note: i.e. pronounced "pinger".) plural: Pingen) or Binge is the name given in German-speaking Europe to a wedge-, ditch- or funnel-shaped depression in the terrain caused by mining activity.
+This depression or sinkhole is frequently caused by the collapse of old underground mine workings that are close to the Earth's surface.
 Unlike natural landforms, a Pinge is a direct result of human activity.
-The term has no direct equivalent in English, but may be translated as "mining sink-hole", "mine slump" or, in some cases, as "glory hole".
+The term has no direct equivalent in English, but may be translated as mining sinkhole, mine slump or, in some cases, as glory hole.